m4gshm/gollections/README.md

     assert.Equal(t, namesByRole["admin"], []string{"Bob"})
 ```

-Or using the devkit can write more compact code like this:
+Or using the devkit you can write more compact code like this:

 ``` go
    var namesByRole = group.ByMultipleKeys(users, func(u User) []string {